Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some answers to frequently asked questions about stomach cancer:

-A: Stomach cancer is when cancer cells begin growing in the stomach.
-Because stomach cancer is rare, doctors do not do routine screening in the United States.
+Stomach cancer is when cancer is in cells that are part of your stomach.
+Because stomach cancer is rare, healthcare providers don’t routinely screen for it in the United States.

-Stomach cancer is often diagnosed in its later stages because there are often no symptoms early in the disease.
+Stomach cancer is often diagnosed in its later stages because there are often no symptoms early on.
 This makes it harder to cure.
-Stomach cancer is becoming rare as methods of preparing and preserving food continue to improve.
 Stomach ulcers, which are very common, are not the same as stomach cancer.

-A: It is found mostly in people between their late 60s and 80s.
+It’s found mostly in people older than 50 years of age.
 Stomach cancer is more common in men than in women.
 The disease is more common in Hispanic Americans and African-Americans than in non-Hispanic whites.
-Stomach cancer is also more common in some parts of the world, such as Japan, China, parts of Southern and Eastern Europe, and South and Central America.
+Stomach cancer is also more common in some parts of the world.
+These include Japan, China, parts of Southern and Eastern Europe, and South and Central America.

-A: Certain factors may make one person more likely to get stomach cancer than another person.
+Certain factors may make one person more likely to get stomach cancer than another person.
 These are called risk factors.
-But just because a person has one or more risk factors does not mean that person will get stomach cancer.
+But just because a person has one or more risk factors does not mean that he or she will get stomach cancer.
 In fact, a person can have all of the risk factors and not get the disease.
 Or, a person can have no known risk factors and still get stomach cancer:

 Diet.
-People who eat a lot of foods that are smoked or not properly refrigerated, fish and meats that are very salty, high-starch and low-fiber foods, and vegetables that are pickled are at increased risk of getting stomach cancer.
+Your risk may be higher if you eat a lot of foods that are smoked or not properly refrigerated, fish and meats that are very salty, high-starch and low-fiber foods, and vegetables that are pickled.

 Tobacco and alcohol use.
-People who use tobacco and alcohol heavily (a pack or more of cigarettes a day and two or more alcoholic drinks a day) are at a higher risk for getting stomach cancer.
+People who use tobacco and drink a lot of alcohol are at a higher risk for getting stomach cancer.
+Specifically, this is a pack or more of cigarettes a day and two or more alcoholic drinks a day.

 Weight.
 Obesity is linked to many cancers, including stomach cancer.